AdaCore/spark2014/docs/lrm/source/packages.rst

 The refinement shall denote the variables and subordinate state abstractions represented by the ``state_name`` and these are known as its *constituents*.

-Constituents of each ``state_name`` have to be initialized consistently with that of their representative ``state_name`` as determined by its denotation or absence in the Initializes aspect of the package.
+Constituents of each ``state_name`` have to be initialized consistently with that of their representative ``state_name`` as determined by its denotation in the Initializes aspect of the package.

 A subprogram may have an *abstract view* and a *refined view*.
 The abstract view is a subprogram declaration in the visible part of a package where a